Poverty in Canada: History of poverty in Canada

-The British North America Act of 1867 Constitution Act, 1867 established Canada as a self-governing country and led to the creation of the 1876 Indian Act, the primary document which governs how the Canadian state interacts with the First Nations.
+The British North America Act 1867 established Canada as a self-governing country and led to the creation of the 1876 Indian Act, the primary document which governs how the Canadian state interacts with the First Nations.
 Throughout its long history the Indian Act has been an ongoing source of controversy.
 The provisions of Section 91(24) of the Constitution Act, 1867, provided Canada's federal government exclusive authority to legislate in relation to "Indians and Lands Reserved for Indians".
 The Indian Act, its corresponding federal policies and funding mechanisms, has been blamed for the extreme poverty experienced by First Nations in Canada since its inception.

 By 1900, the number of unemployed urban poor had increased, in pace with urbanization and industrialization in the late Victorian period.
 Faced with lack of jobs, lay-offs, and economic cycles, one in seven Canadian families were unable to survive on pooled wages.
 Following a brief period of modest growth in the early 1900s, World War I brought rapid inflation.
 Canada's first census in 1911, showed that most Canadians did not earn enough to pay for essential needs.
 Wages did not increase until the post-war period in the 1920s.